|Salary||$44.88 - $56.05/hour; $7,779.20 - $9,715.33/month; $93,350.40 - $116,584.00/year|

 It is the responsibility of applicants to identify in their application materials how they meet the minimum qualifications listed below.

-Experience: Two years of journey-level professional information technology experience comparable to an Information Technology Analyst - II with Placer County.
+Experience: Two years of responsible professional engineering experience performing duties similar to an Assistant Engineer with Placer County.

 NOTE: Applicants receiving their degree outside the United States must submit proof of accreditation by a recognized evaluation agency.